Social Icons

 Directed by Kirk DeMicco and Chris Sanders

-The Croods can be said to have come out a little crude, I felt it was too rough around the edges and the Midas touch of Chris Sanders (which showed up in Lilo & Stich (2002) and he is the man behind the Bolt (2008)story before he left Disney and joined Dreamworks to make the masterpiece How To Train Your Dragon (2010), which he will also be involved in the later sequels of it) is losing its touch after all.
+The Croods can be said to have come out a little crude.
+I felt it was too rough around the edges, and the Midas touch of Chris Sanders (which showed up in Lilo & Stitch (2002) and Bolt (2008) before he left Disney and joined DreamWorks to make the masterpiece How to Train Your Dragon (2010), which he’s also involved in for its sequels) is losing its touch after all.
+That said, the movie is still watchable.

-It is not that The Croods didn’t have the family fun package because it did and it also had the whole family warmth that I expected from an animation targeted at young audience, but the movie was just too primitive, they went overboard with the whole caveman idea, I actually got tired of the stone age, something The Flintstones have not been able to achieve.
-The movie has many fast paced scenes, a lot of action (adventure) to make you sit up and not be bored, but at the end, it felt weak in the area of emotional sentiment something Pixar has mastered, which makes the characters memorable.
-The CGI was ok, but the movie also showed lack in the area of the character development, I actually didn’t see any reason to like anybody I saw on the screen.
+It’s not that The Croods didn’t have the family fun package—because it did—and it also had the family warmth I expected from an animation targeted at a young audience.
+But the movie was just too primitive.
+They went overboard with the whole caveman idea, and I actually got tired of the Stone Age—something The Flintstones hasn’t even managed to achieve.
+The movie has many fast-paced scenes and a lot of action (adventure) to keep you sitting up and not bored, but in the end, it felt weak in the area of emotional sentiment—something Pixar has mastered, which makes their characters memorable.
+The CGI was okay, but the movie also showed a lack in character development.
+I didn’t see any reason to like anybody I saw on the screen.

-But things changed when another Stone Age man passes by their cave, he is more advanced than they are and he knows how to make fire.
-Now The Croods have a problem, this man tells them it is time to move because where they are, is going to be gone soon as climatic changes are affecting the earth’s crust.
-But The Croods don’t want to move, except for one, she happens to have developed feelings for the young genius and propels the family to follow him.
+But things change when another Stone Age man passes by their cave.
+He’s more advanced than they are and knows how to make fire.
+Now, The Croods have a problem.
+This man tells them it’s time to move because where they are is going to be gone soon, as climatic changes are affecting the Earth’s crust.
+But The Croods don’t want to move—except for one.
+She happens to have developed feelings for the young genius and propels the family to follow him.

-The Croods is the first animation film from DreamWorks Animation to be distributed by 20th Century Fox, since the end of their distribution deal with Paramount Pictures in 2012 with Rise of the Guardians.
+The Croods is the first animated film from DreamWorks Animation to be distributed by 20th Century Fox since the end of their distribution deal with Paramount Pictures in 2012 with Rise of the Guardians.

-My take on this movie is that, it could have been better but it isn’t.
-The Croods is a family movie nothing more or spectacular I don’t see this having an Oscar nomination.
+My take on this movie is that it could have been better, but it isn’t.
+The Croods is a family movie—nothing more or spectacular.
+I don’t see this getting an Oscar nomination.

 The Matrix (1999)